-According to our experiments, the constant time offset is sensitive to variation and should be less than 75ns.
-Anything more than that will cause the GPS receiver to lose lock when the spoofing signal is turned on.
-A value of 75ns roughly corresponds to a distance of 22.5m, meaning that the attacker must know the distance from himself to the victim with an accuracy of 22.5m (or better) - a higher offset will cause the victim to lose lock due to the signal (chip phase) misalignment.
-We found that the initial location offset will cause a noticeable jump of the victim's reported position during the attack.
+According to our experiments, the attacker must ensure that his time offset to the system time is less than 75ns.
+Any greater offset will cause the GPS receiver to lose lock when the spoofing signal is turned on.
+A value of 75ns roughly corresponds to a distance of 22.5m, meaning that the attacker must know his distance from the victim with an accuracy of 22.5m (or better)- a higher offset will cause the victim to lose lock due to the signal (chip phase) misalignment.
+We confirmed that the initial location offset will cause a noticeable jump of the victim's reported position during the attack.
 Large offsets could therefore be detected by the victim by monitoring its position.
-Any change in the arrival time of the signal from different antennas will directly impact the position calculated by the victim.
-If the relative time offset gets above 80ns the signals are sufficiently misaligned to cause the receiver to lose lock.
+Any imperfections in the arrival time of the signal from different antennas will directly impact the position calculated by the victim.
+If the relative time offset gets above 80ns, the signals will even cause the receiver to lose lock.
 This means that, if an attacker has multiple antennas, he must precisely know the distance from each antenna to the attacker in order to be able to spoof a desired location.
+We could also observe a general localization error as predicted in our theoretical analysis, even for smaller mismatches in the arrival times.